linefusion/directus-container/README.md

 | --------------------- | ---------: |
 | NPM range or `latest` | `"latest"` |

 The Directus version to use.
+Note that "latest" doesn't mean the latest released version of Directus, but the one this repository knows about, because the dependency tree is being cached to avoid external lookups and to speed up the build process.

 ### `DIRECTUS_BOOTSTRAP_ENABLED`